pat-s/2019-feature-selection/docs/00-manuscripts/mdpi/reviews/review1/reviewer3.md

 Thanks for mentioning this.
 We agree that the VI dataset only covers parts of the spectral region and that this might be a potential disadvantage compared to the other feature sets.
 However, this is also part of the research question of this work, whether the different feature sets will show substantial differences, with the advantages and disadvantages of each taken into account.
-This is already briefly mentioned in section 4.4 in the discussion, however we also think its worth highlighting this more when introducing the feature sets.
+This is already briefly mentioned in section 4.4 in the discussion, however we also think it is worth highlighting this more explicitly when introducing the feature sets.
 We have added the following note to section 2.4.2 in the manuscript:

-"Each feature set has distinct capabilities which differentiate them from the others.
+"Each feature set has distinct capabilities which differentiates it from the others.
-This can have both a positive and negative effect on the resulting performance which is one item this study aims to explore.
+This can have both a positive and negative effect on the resulting performance which is one issue this study aims to explore.
-For example, feature set VI misses certain parts of the spectral range as the defined indices only cover parts of such.
+For example, feature set VI misses certain parts of the spectral range as the chosen indices only use specific spectral bands.
-Feature set NRI will introduce highly-correlated features which might cause issues for some algorithms."
+Feature set NRI will introduce highly correlated features, for which some algorithms may be more suitable than others."

 > Moreover it is not clear how many VIs were used, as it is only mentioned that the 400-1000 nm allowed to calculate only some of them.